fsantanna/dceu/doc/manual.md

 Yield : `yield´ `(´ [Expr] `)´
 ```

-An `yield` expects an expression between parenthesis that is returned to whom
+An `yield` expects an optional argument between parenthesis that is returned
-resumed the coroutine.
+to whom resumed the coroutine.
+If omitted, the argument defaults to `nil`.
 Eventually, the suspended coroutine is resumed again with a value and the whole
 `yield` is substituted by that value.